hhbello/ML_Zoomcamp_2025/Midterm Project/README.md

 ## **4. Containerization (Docker)**

 We defined the environment and dependencies inside a Dockerfile.
-Next, we build the docker image `docker build -t Dockerfile .` from the project root.
+Next, we build the docker image `docker build -t dockerfile .` from the project root.
-To run the container, start the container and map port `docker run -p 9696:9696 Dockerfile` .
+To run the container, start the container and map port `docker run -p 9696:9696 dockerfile` .
 This makes the Flask API accessible at `http://127.0.0.1:9696/predict` .